yabadabu/viscoelastic_cpu/README.md

 # Introduction

 This document describes the approach I have taken to perform a particle simulation in 3D using only the CPU's.
-We process allows to update 32K particles with collisions using 12 CPU's in just 4ms per update.
+The process allows to update 32K particles with collisions using 12 CPU's in just 4ms per update.
 Today it's more common to perform these type of simulations using the GPU, but I wanted to explore first the use of the CPU's.

 [![Watch the video](videos/sim00.png)](videos/sim00.mp4)

-The sample code focus on the simulation and uses DirectX 11 to draw a small sprite on each particle position.
+The sample code focus on the simulation and uses a small framework with DirectX 11 to draw a small sprite on each particle position.

 ## Particles

 The simulation requires to store for each particle:
-	position (3 floats)
+- position (3 floats)
-	velocity (3 floats)
+- velocity (3 floats)
-	prev_position (3 floats)
+- prev_position (3 floats)
-	cell_id, index_in_cell (2 ints)
+- cell_id, index_in_cell (2 ints)
-	type (1 byte)
+- type (1 byte)

 We will store each information in a separate linear buffer, using a SoA (Structure of Arrays) instead of AoS (Array of Structures).
 When we move to use sse/avx/avx2, even the 3 coords xyz of the vectors will be stored in separated linear buffers.